ember-bootstrap/ember-bootstrap/README.md

 ### 1.0 alpha

 The 1.0 release is currently in alpha stage.
 While the API is not guaranteed to remain unchanged until the first stable release, breaking changes are unlikely.
-So I encourage everybody to use the alpha version for new projects, and also to upgrade existing projects:
+So I encourage everybody to use the alpha version for new projects, and also to upgrade existing projects.

-    ember install ember-bootstrap@1.0.0-alpha

 The 1.0 release will consist of a number of breaking changes compared to the previous 0.x releases, so be sure to check the [CHANGELOG](CHANGELOG.md) for details.
 After the first stable 1.0 release the API should remain stable according to SemVer.